Requiae/campaign-arcadia/content/Arcadia/Aeqen/HauntedVillage.md

 The town's main purpose was to receive shipments from across the sea for the city of [[Arcadia/Aeqen/Aeqen|Aeqen]] back when it was still inhabited by Arcadians.

 The town was until recently cursed as it was haunted by the souls of those that wished to flee from the disaster would end the Arcadian civilisation.
 Most of these souls tried sail away but the ship capsized as it was struck by lightning.
-The curse was lifted by the [[Player Character|last expedition]]
+The curse was lifted by the [[Player-Character|last expedition]]